 Explainer and Timeline - The Lawsuit Behind Rocket's Fight

-Transforming a single legal case into a live 'Housing Justice Audit' - bringing radical transparency to the system gaps between Passive Ownership and Conscious Stewardship and finding Leverage Points for positive systemic change.
+Transforming a legal case into a live 'Housing Justice Audit' - bringing radical transparency and finding Leverage Points for positive systemic change in housing.

 McNeil & Poyer v.
 SAC 181, LLC et al.